 Imagine if life, even with medical needs, were simpler and more organized.
 It can be.
-Meant for caregiver, parent, and individual use, LionHeart Innovations is proud to introduce the industry’s first all-in-one mobile, medical application, the MedicalMentor.
+Meant for caregiver, parent, and individual use, LionHeart Innovations is proud to introduce the industry’s first all-in-one mobile, medical platform, LionHeart.

 Putting care in your hands.

-The vision for the MedicalMentor is not to replace doctors and medical providers, but rather to work with them to give them accurate and more complete information.
+The vision for LionHeart is not to replace doctors and medical providers, but rather to work with them to give them accurate and more complete information.
 Caregivers are already required to be specialists and, with this all-in-one application, they will be empowered to that end.
-MedicalMentor is designed to help overwhelmed individuals, parents, and caregivers provide accurate care by eliminating mistakes and saving money and valuable time.
+LionHeart is designed to help overwhelmed individuals, parents, and caregivers provide accurate care by eliminating mistakes and saving money and valuable time.

-The LionHeart team strongly believes that the MedicalMentor will improve the quality of life for all involved.
+The LionHeart team strongly believes that we will improve the quality of life for all involved.
 We are absolutely confident that our product is secure, private, and versatile.